lewisdoesstuff/bento-next/README.md

 ## :sparkles: Features

-- **Themes**: Bento-next ships with 9 included themes, such as Nord, Arc, and Solarized, each with their own light/dark palletes.
+- **Themes**: Bento-next ships with 9 included themes, such as Catppuccin, Nord, Arc, and Solarized, each with their own light/dark palletes.
 - **Local storage**: Using someone else's instance?
 Change the theme and name for you and you only with the theme menu, or by clicking the name text.
-- **Easy configuration**: with the included `config.js` file.
+- **Easy configuration**: with the included `config.ts` file.
 - **Dark/Light**: toggleable through your browser or [automatically](#moon-auto-change-theme).
 - **Layouts**: adjust the layout of Bento to fit your needs and workflow.
 - **Clock and Date**: 24/12 hour, with an optional animated separator.
-- **Greetings**: are easy to modify.
 - **Icons**: Bento-next supports a huge array of icons from [FontAwesome](https://fontawesome.com).

 ## :rocket: Usage

-Bento-next currently supports running in a Docker container (recommended), on GitHub Pages, or hosted with your own web server.
+Bento-next currently supports running in a Docker container (recommended), on GitHub Pages, Vercel, or hosted with your own web server.

 ### :dolphin: In a Docker Container